Accessing WISE Applications: Security Basics

 DPI does not have the ability to reset passwords.
 If you cannot remember your WAMS ID or password, or if your account is locked, please visit the WAMS website and click the Account Recovery link.
 You will be sent an email containing a verification link.
 Click the link, answer your secret question, and then choose a new password.

-All DPI Secure Home applications allow for a single sign-on using Google.
+All DPI WISEhome applications allow for a single sign-on using Google.
 You will find a Log in with Google button when logging in to an application.
-In order to use the single sign-on feature, you must have a district email that uses the Google domain.
-This district email address must be associated to your WAMs account and entered in the WISEid application Email Address field.
+In order to use the single sign-on feature, you must have a district email address that uses the Google domain.
+This district email address must be associated with your WAMs account and entered in the WISEid application Email Address field.
 Signing in via the Log in with Google button will allow you to work within any application for which you have access.

 If you do not see a certain application listed, you do not currently have a user role for that application.
-You can request access through your district’s Application Administrator.
-If you do not know who that is, you may send a request for access to your DSA.
+You can request access through WISEhome.
+For instructions on requesting application access, refer to the refer to the WISEsecure and WISEhome Information page.

-The Application Security Manager (ASM) allows District Security Administrators and Application Administrators to securely assign or revoke user access to secure applications accessed through Secure Home, including all WISE applications.
-For detailed information about ASM and district security roles and responsibilities, please read the Secure Home Information page.
-There are also links to other materials that may be of assistance, such as user guides and help videos.
+WISEsecure allows District Security Administrators and Application Administrators to securely assign or revoke user access to all DPI secure applications accessed through WISEhome.
+For detailed information about WISEhome and district security roles and responsibilities, refer to the WISEsecure and WISEhome Information page.

 WISEdata Ed-Fi Credentialing Application